astromani721/scifi-lib-man/docs/ai-similarity.md

 - a clean place to add new steps later (rerank, explanations, fallbacks)

 If needed, a simple MVP can start as plain Python + background tasks and migrate to LangGraph later.

+## SSE vs WebSocket (Why SSE)
+- SSE is one-way (server → client) and fits streaming progress/results.
+- WebSockets are full-duplex and add complexity when the client doesn't need to send messages.
+- SSE works over standard HTTP with native browser `EventSource`.

 ### Planned Nodes
 - **ParseQuery**: normalize title or OLID